DinoChiesa/API-Tech-Forum-2016/Readme.md

 ```

 Take note of the consumer (aka client) key and secret.
-You can use this in the requests-for-token, using grant types of client-credentials and password.
+You can use this
+in the requests-for-token, using grant types of client-credentials and
+password.

 ## To create a JWT signed with that private key:

+This simulates what the developer app would need to do, each time it requests a new token.

 ```
 tools/createJwt.sh -k PRIVATE_KEY_FILE  -i CONSUMER_KEY_HERE